HopeMohola/fraud-detection/README.md

 Identifying fraudulent trends by day, month, and customer.
 Extracting high-risk customers and merchants using SQL queries.
 Advanced analysis using Common Table Expressions (CTEs).
-Visualization:

-Fraud trends visualized using tools like MySQL Workbench's charting or exported results for plotting.
 Files:
 data/: